novogenautonomy/novogenautonomy.github.io/index.md

 ## Sponsoring

-If you like this project or find it helpful, please consider sponsoring me, because it will encourage and help me better maintain the project!
+If you like this project or find it helpful, please consider sponsoring me, <br>
+because it will encourage and help me better maintain the project! <br>
 Any help is more than appreciated.